Wronsk-gh/recipe-db/README.md

 - [x] When filtering the recipes by name, the page hangs infinitely
   - Problem comes because a new table data object is generated at each re-render of the react-query table (thus infinite state modification, filter triggers re-render, which creates new object ref, which triggers filter, which triggers re-render, etc)
   - Solved by pushing the creation of the data object to a prop being managed one level higher
+- [ ] My gapi access token is not valid, thus I am sending a request to my firebase function to retrieve a new one.
+      However, what the firebase function returns is :
+      Refreshing gapi access token gapiUtils.ts:70:10
+      Object { error: "invalid_grant", error_description: "Token has been expired or revoked." } gapiUtils.ts:72:10
+      I understand it as that the refresh token is expired in the database of the function doesn't get a new one I should track the refresh token duration and ask the user to reauth in case it is no longer valid